karatelabs/karate/README.md

 ## Validate every element in a JSON array
 ### `match each`
-Karate has syntax sugar that can iterate over all elements in a JSON array.
+The `match` keyword can be made to iterate over all elements in a JSON array using the `each` modifier.
 Here's how it works:
 ```cucumber
 * def data = { foo: [{ bar: 1, baz: 'a' }, { bar: 2, baz: 'b' }, { bar: 3, baz: 'c' }]}